 - To flash your router, you need to download compatible firmware like DD-WRT or Tomato and upload it on your router.

 - Another option is to buy a pre-configured router — these are routers explicitly designed for VPN use.

-How to Setup a VPN on a Router
+Step-by-step Guide: Set up a VPN on a Router

 The exact instructions for how to setup a VPN on a router will vary depending on the router brand, but they all follow the same basic steps.

 Once you have confirmed that your router is compatible with the VPN, it’s time to set up the VPN and start enjoying adequate security and privacy protection.

 Follow the steps below to see how to setup a VPN on a router:

 The first step is to access your router’s control panel.
 Since routers don’t have a dedicated user interface, connect it to your computer and enter your router’s network IP address on your web browser.

 In most cases, routers use 192.168.0.1 or 192.168.1.1 or a custom URL.
 You can check the bottom of the router to confirm.

 This takes you to the login page.
 Check the manual for the default username and password.